Nursing

 Associate in Science

-A completed application is the responsibility of the nursing candidate.
+Submission of a completed application is the responsibility of the nursing candidate.
 Incomplete applications will not be considered.

 • Attendance at a Nursing Information Session.

 • Complete Anatomy & Physiology I and Introduction to Psychology with a C+ or higher.
 (Science credits must also be no more than five years old with a minimum grade of C+.
-Introduction to Psychology and Human Growth and Development must be no more than eight years old from the start of the first nursing course with a minimum grade of C+)

 • The TEAS test evaluates the academic ability of prospective RN students.

-• Applicants are permitted to take this test three times in a calendar year; no sooner than four weeks between attempts.
+• Applicants are permitted to take this test three times in a calendar year, no sooner than four weeks between attempts.

 • Are New Hampshire residents.